Best Medicare Advantage Plans in Texas (2026)

 Best Texas HMO Medicare Advantage Providers

-Texas seniors have access to 61 HMO Medicare Advantage plans from 10 providers, with the vast majority (53 plans) charging no monthly premium.
-Plans include maximum out-of-pocket limits ranging from $2,900 to $9,250, averaging $4,513 annually, while the average CMS star rating across all HMO options is 3.94, with 37 plans earning 4 stars or higher.
-Nearly every plan (60 of 61) includes enhanced Part D drug coverage.
+Texas seniors have 61 HMO Medicare Advantage plans from 10 providers.
+Most plans (53) charge $0 monthly premiums.
+Maximum out-of-pocket limits range from $2,900 to $9,250, averaging $4,513 annually.
+The average CMS star rating across all HMO options is 3.94, with 37 plans earning 4 stars or higher.
+Nearly all plans (60 of 61) include enhanced Part D drug coverage.

-• Devoted Health leads Texas HMO options with a perfect 5-star CMS rating across 11 plans, no monthly premiums and a $3,847 average MOOP.
+• Devoted Health offers Texas HMO options with a 5-star CMS rating across 11 plans, $0 monthly premiums on 10 plans and $3,847 average MOOP.

-• Wellcare matches Devoted's top MoneyGeek score with just three plans averaging $5 monthly and a competitive MOOP at $3,707, though its 3.65-star CMS rating lags behind.
+• Wellcare matches Devoted's top MoneyGeek score with three plans averaging $5 monthly and $3,707 MOOP, though its 3.65-star CMS rating is lower.

-• Prominence Health Plan rounds out the top three with a 4.5-star rating across four plans, charging just $2 monthly with a $3,517 average MOOP.
+• Prominence Health Plan ranks third with a 4.5-star rating across four plans, charging $2 monthly with $3,517 average MOOP.

 Devoted Health5.00$0$3,847115.00